-St Paul’s Youth Ensemble (SPYE) has been established since 1979 as a charity organised by a committee consisting of members’ parents.
-The aim is to provide young musicians from Grade 1 to beyond Grade 8 (ABRSM) standard the opportunity to rehearse and perform varied styles of music under the direction of professional tutors.
-We strive to provide an educational and enjoyable environment as well as encouraging the social aspect of being a young musician.
+St Paul’s Youth Ensemble (SPYE) was established in 1979 and named after Holst’s St. Paul’s Suite, which featured in the first concert.
+It is a charity organised by a committee consisting of members’ parents.
+We provide young musicians with the opportunity to rehearse and perform a variety of styles of music under the direction of professional tutors.
+We strive to provide an educational, challenging and enjoyable environment as well as encouraging the social aspect of being a young musician.

 The two orchestras meet on a Saturday, almost every three weeks.
 Each are coached by the directors in the relaxed atmosphere of St Andrews Church, Benton.